-Army of Crime may suffer from the usual inadequacies and questionable strategies of WWII-era films (an over-reliance on elements of conventional melodrama, a brownish, nostalgic color scheme) which serve to normalize the historical situation and make it seem, well, historical, but unlike Quentin Tarantino’s Inglourious Basterds, objectively superior from a cinematic standpoint, Robert Guédiguian’s French resistance drama evinces some interest in assessing the ethical compromises required of those opposing Nazi rule.
-Working against a broad canvas, Guédiguian calls into question both the moral efficacy of revenge (thus working counter to Tarantino’s gleeful Nazi killing) and considers the lure of limited personal collaboration with the enemy.
-Unfortunately, neither of these issues is treated with the depth made possible by the film’s extended scope, both instead simplified and shuttled to the margins to pave the way for the movie’s inevitable martyr-reverencing conclusion.
+Robert Guédiguian's Army of Crime suffers from the usual inadequacies and questionable strategies of WWII-era films, from an over-reliance on elements of conventional melodrama, to a brownish, nostalgic color scheme.
+These serve to normalize the historical situation and make it seem, well, historical.
+But unlike Quentin Tarantino's Inglourious Basterds, it's objectively superior from a cinematic standpoint.
+Guédiguian's French resistance drama evinces some interest in assessing the ethical compromises required of those opposing Nazi rule.
+Working against a broad canvas, Guédiguian calls into question both the moral efficacy of revenge (thus working counter to Tarantino's gleeful Nazi killing) and considers the lure of limited personal collaboration with the enemy.
+Unfortunately, neither of these issues is treated with the depth made possible by the film's extended scope, both instead simplified and shuttled to the margins to pave the way for the movie's inevitable martyr-reverencing conclusion.

 Opening by presenting interweaving portraits of a varied group of anti-fascists living in occupied France in the early part of the war, Army of Crime brings together this disparate bunch around the midway point of the film when they finally trade their individual acts of resistance for more official activity as part of an organized underground unit.
 Led by Missak Manouchian (Simon Abkarian), an Armenian poet whose hatred of injustice stems from the slaughter of his family years earlier by the Turks, the team also includes the fiery young swim champion Marcel Rayman (Robinson Stévenin), who's given to shooting German soldiers on the street in revenge for his deported father, and Thomas Elek (Grégoire Leprince-Ringuet), a young Communist who makes his mark exploding a bomb hidden in a copy of Das Kapital in a fascist bookstore.
 The film's strategy of introducing these characters first before bringing them together as a group helps establish their individual motives for fighting, useful for spelling out later moral crises, and it's probably also necessary in order to differentiate between what becomes a large number of figures, but despite the little quirks with which Guédiguian endows his characters, he fails to elevate them above a fairly stock and uninteresting gallery of participants.